shirleysurelyho/roman-hls-cosmology.github.io/news/index.md

 ***

 ### January 2017: 229th American Astronomical Society Meeting, Grapevine, TX:
 Co-Investigator _Rachel Mandelbaum_ (CMU) will represent our Science Investigation Team at the special session "WFIRST Status and Science Opportunities" organized by _Neil Gehrels_ (NASA GSFC), on January 5, 7:30 - 9:00 PM; Grapevine B (Gaylord Texan Resort & Convention Center).
+Slides available [here](/misc/wfirst_aas_mandelbaum.pdf).

 ### December 1st 2016:
 Team delivered to the project office an updated version of the Science Requirement Document.
 This is the first deliverable our our investigation.